ezerssss/roberto/README.md

 ## Features

-- Friend chat bot that checks up on you
+- Friendly chat bot that checks up on you
 - Integrates with UPV Moodle for Roberto to know your assignments and due work

 ## Install